Dee Sanders

-Dee Wilman Sanders (born April 8, 1921, in Quitman, Texas – August 17, 2007 McAlester, Oklahoma), was a Major League Baseball pitcher who played in 1945 with the St. Louis Browns.
+Dee Wilman Sanders (born April 8, 1921 – August 17, 2007), was a Major League Baseball pitcher who played in 1945 with the St. Louis Browns.
 He had signed with the Mexican Baseball League for the following season but soon decided against playing in Mexico.
 He batted and threw right-handed.
 Sanders had a 0–0 big league record, with a 40.50 ERA, in two games, in his one-year career.
-He attended the University of Oklahoma.
+He attended the University of Oklahoma and lettered on the baseball team in 1942.